marioalmonte/accessitrans-aria/readme.txt

 * Debug mode for troubleshooting
 * Compatibility with all Elementor content types

-== Upgrade Notice ==

-= 0.2.3 =
-This update adds a translation cache system for improved performance, enhanced diagnostic tools, and fixes issues with complex templates.
-Accessibility improvements for admin interface included.

-= 0.2.0 =
-This version introduces a translation retry mechanism, a force refresh function, and improved debugging capabilities.

-= 0.1.0 =
-This update improves the accessibility of the plugin's configuration page with better semantic structure and screen reader support.

 == Author ==

 Developed by Mario Germán Almonte Moreno: